mostafamohajeri/styla/README.txt

 toward the fact that style (seen as "elegance" of implementation) has been a major design principle behind it.

-Fairly complete Prolog interpreter in Scala, derived from Kernel Prolog (see Fluents: A Refactoring of Prolog for Uniform Reflection and Interoperation with External Objects CL'2000).
+Styla is a fairly complete Prolog interpreter written in Scala, derived from Kernel Prolog (see Fluents: A Refactoring of Prolog for Uniform Reflection and Interoperation with External Objects CL'2000).